Codeception/codeception.github.com/_posts/2013-07-24-testing-wordpress-plugins.markdown

 ![Plugins Activated](/images/wordpress/Plugins.png)

-And we created *"Submit a Post"* page with a user submitted stories template snippet included.
-Through this page we expect stories to be submitted.
+And we created *"Submit a Post"* page with a plugin snippet included on it.
+Through this page we expect user stories to be submitted.

 ![Submit Post](/images/wordpress/SubmitPost.png)

 This plugin has lots of settings that include post fields, available categories, security issues, etc. What we want to do is try to switch different options and try to submit a post.
 Depending on option switched we will see some changes in the form, moderation or publishing process.

-Automation testing allows us to write a script one time and replay it whenever a change is introduced.
+Automation of testing allows us to write a script one time and replay it whenever a change is introduced.
 Will the plugin work when WordPress hits new release?
 Will the plugin work when we introduce a new option?
 Without automated testing we would spend hours to check the same stuff over and over.
 Lets spend a few hours writing a proper tests, and save days on manual testing.

 ### Install Codeception